raymondkiu/bioinformatics-tools/README.md

 test.fasta 158     2       79      89      89      89      5.95    26      16.46   4
 ```
 ### reverse-complement.sh
 This Bash script generates reverse complement for nucleotide FASTA files.
+That is, A -> T, G -> C and vice versa.
 ```
 $ reverse-complement.sh -o OUTPUT_FILENAME FASTAFILE
 ```